kabbi/rufus/README.md

 ### Using Default Logger

 Rufus as intel exports default root logger to start right way.
 It can be usefull for small applications.
+Also this logger used as parent of all loggers (read feather).

 ```js
 require('rufus').info('Hello rufus');